noamraph/mindstorms/README.md

 API documentation on the way.
 This also allows you to use the regular debugging facilities you're used to.

+The API mirrors that of the actual micropython API, so programs that run on the hub (and don't use callbacks) should run on your computer using this module and vice versa.

 The API documentation was copied from the official [LEGO MINDSTORMS Inventor Hub documentation](https://lego.github.io/MINDSTORMS-Robot-Inventor-hub-API/).